IFE Level 4 Diploma (Previously Certificate) in Fire Science and Fire Safety (HL)

-Other than the combination restriction noted above, candidates may choose the two units that are most appropriate to their own situation and/or the requirements of their workplace.
+Candidates may choose the two components that are most appropriate to their own situation and/or the requirements of their workplace.

 Form of Assessment

-Candidates who achieve fewer than four components at one examination session will receive the relevant qualification certificates.
+Candidates who achieve fewer than four components in one examination session will receive the relevant qualification certificates.
 Candidates are required to achieve the four components within five years.
-This means that candidates who achieve relevant qualifications (components) in 2021 may combine these with achievements from 2020, 2019, 2018 and 2017.
+This means that candidates who achieve relevant qualifications (components) in 2023 may combine these with achievements from 2022, 2021, 2020 and 2019.

 The IFE will automatically issue a full Level 4 Diploma in Fire Science and Fire Safety certificate at the point where candidates have achieved all four of the components required within the five year period.

 Results of examinations will be reported as follows:

-Pass – this is awarded where candidates achieve a mark between the minimum pass mark of 48 marks (ie 40% of the marks available) and 71 marks (59%).
+Pass – this is awarded when candidates achieve a mark between the minimum pass mark of 48 marks (i.e. 40% of the marks available) and 71 marks (59%).

-Distinction – this is awarded where candidates achieve a mark of 72 or above (ie 60% or more of the marks available).
+Distinction – this is awarded when candidates achieve a mark of 72 or above (i.e. 60% or more of the marks available).